migualex/sits-prodes/README.md

 ## Support

-For questions, suggestions, or issues, please use the issues section or contact the repository maintainers.
+For questions, suggestions, or issues, please use the **Issues** section or contact the repository maintainers.